 Blackriver Ramps on eBay - They are more expensive than cheap fingerboards so eBay is a good place to look.

-Blackriver are quickly becoming popular with their well made wooden ramps, rails and obstacles.
+Blackriver is quickly becoming popular with their well made wooden ramps, rails and obstacles.

 This is a live feed so is constantly updated, so if you see something you like you should get in quick as it probably won't be there the next time you come back.

 Good luck bidding, and remember, if you don't have an eBay account it is free, quick and easy to open one and a lot of fun.
 The are millions of great bargains on there.
 I buy stuff from there all the time, so even if you don't see anything that you like today, why not open an account and have a browse.